Andrew Greer: Music career

 In the spring of 2013, Greer released All Things Bright & Beautiful: Hymns for the Seasons, an instrumental hymns record.
 The record hit the #1 position on Nielsen Christian SoundScan's Instrumental Chart for 25 weeks.
 All Things Bright & Beautiful received a 2013 Gospel Music Association Dove Award nomination for "Instrumental Album of the Year".

-In November 2013, Andrew released the second installment in his "Angel Band" series with "Angel Band: The Christmas Sessions", featuring collaborations with Americana and Gospel artists Phil Madeira, The McCrary Sisters, Emily Deloach, his tourmate Cindy Morgan and Sandi Patty.
+In November 2013, Greer released the second installment in his "Angel Band" series with "Angel Band: The Christmas Sessions", including collaborations with Americana and Gospel artists Phil Madeira, The McCrary Sisters, Emily Deloach, his tourmate Cindy Morgan and Sandi Patty.
 The record reached the Top 10 on iTunes' Singer/Songwriter chart upon release.

 In October 2014, Greer produced and arranged "All is Calm, All is Bright: Songs of Christmas", a multi-artist compilation featuring Jaci Velasquez, Sandi Patty, Cindy Morgan, Ginny Owens, Seth and Nirva, American Idol's Melinda Doolittle and R&B superstar Montell Jordan.
 The project spent six consecutive weeks atop Parable Christian Stores National Retail chart marking Greer's second #1-selling set for the retailer.

-On October 23, 2015, Greer will release his first live concert project nationwide.
+On October 23, 2015, Greer released his first live concert project.
 Filmed in Nashville, Tennessee as a television special, "An Angel Band Christmas LIVE" features gospel music friends Point of Grace, Jaci Velasquez, "Hymns for Hunger" tourmate Cindy Morgan, Nic Gonzales (of the band Salvador) and Women of Faith speaker/author Patsy Clairmont.

 Writing career

-Greer is also known for his published commentaries and editorials in national publications like Christianity Today, "In Touch" and ParentLife.
+Greer has published commentaries and editorials in publications like Christianity Today, "In Touch" and ParentLife.
 Thomas Nelson published his first book in the spring of 2015, Transcending Mysteries: Who is God, and What Does He Want from Us? co-written with Ginny Owens.
-Greer's second book is entitled, Winds of Heaven, Stuff of Earth: Spiritual Conversations Inspired by the Life and Lyrics of Rich Mullins.
-The collection of essays edited and written by Greer and other contributors, including a foreword by Amy Grant, was published by Worthy Publishing in September 2017 to coincide with the twentieth anniversary of legendary singer/songwriter Rich Mullins' untimely death in 1997.
-The book reached the #1 position on Amazon.com's New Releases in Christian Literature & Art list upon release.
+Greer's second book was Winds of Heaven, Stuff of Earth: Spiritual Conversations Inspired by the Life and Lyrics of Rich Mullins.
+The collection of essays edited and written by Greer and other contributors, including a foreword by Amy Grant, was published by Worthy Publishing in September 2017 to mark the twentieth anniversary of the death of singer/songwriter Rich Mullins in 1997.